robertchase/meander/README.md

 {"a": 1, "b": false, "c": null}
 ```

 The `echo` function is called and returns a dict of the parameters containing the proper variable types based on the function's annotations.
-This is returned as an `application/json` response, which is inferred from the dict data structure that is returned from the `echo` function.
+This is returned as an `application/json` response, which is inferred from the `echo` function's return value.

 What happens if we provide values that don't match the function's annotations?